rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ```
 or something similar depending on your version of Python, and then access the app on the browser at the generated local server address.

+## Note on Scripts

+You will need to get a Google Static Maps API key for both the Javascript API (for the maps visualization) and for the general Static Maps (for requesting images).

 ```
 conda activate HonsProjectEnv
 ```